 King of Mountain and Vale

 Some Arryns warred with the riverlands; King Roland II Arryn was ultimately beheaded by King Tristifer IV Mudd.
-The Bloody Gate protected the Vale from three failed invasions launched from the riverlands by King Halleck Hoare.
+The Bloody Gate protected the Vale from three failed invasions launched from the riverlands by Halleck Hoare, King of the Isles and the Rivers.

-The last King of Mountain and Vale was Ronnel Arryn, a boy-king whose mother, Sharra, submitted to Visenya Targaryen during the War of Conquest.
-The Arryns then served the Iron Throne as Protectors of the Vale and Wardens of the East.
+The last King of Mountain and Vale was Ronnel Arryn, a boy-king whose mother, Sharra, submitted to Visenya Targaryen during Aegon's Conquest.
+The Arryns have since served the Iron Throne as Protectors of the Vale and Wardens of the East.

 Known Kings of Mountain and Vale